 The Fund's sustainability relies heavily on the Authority's ability to maintain a balance between the interest it earns on its investments and loans, its operational expenses, and its mission to serve Virginians with disabilities.
 Since its inception, the Authority has encountered difficulties with successfully maintaining the Fund's cash balance because of increases in both the demand for loans and administrative costs.
-During fiscal years 2015 and 2016, the Authority incurred operating losses of \$338,075 and \$291,439 due to operating expenses exceeding interest and fee collections.
+As illustrated in Chart 4, the Authority incurs operating losses each year due to operating expenses exceeding interest and fee collections.